 As she was being bombarded with these thoughts, she felt a gripping feeling low in her stomach.
 She felt paralyzed and unable to move very quickly.
 All her breathing slowed down too far.
 She was also flooded with fear and terror.
 It felt like she was trapped and would die.

 All of this because of an over-reaction by an ex-boyfriend.
 By the way, he never did follow through on any of his threats.

 In Internal Family Systems therapy, we call the process she was experiencing a “Blending”.
 Blending happens when an internal mid-brain part of our psyche—either a Manager/Protector, Exile, or Firefighter—takes over the Core Self and seems to be in control of all emotions and thoughts.

 In order to understand this, let’s do a little bit of brain physiology.
-Please note all you amateur and professional neurologists: This is a huge over-simplification.
+Please note: This is a huge over-simplification.
 But it helps to see some of what is happening in the mind.

 I believe the “mind” is a metaphoric extension of our brains.
 Our brains cannot see their own functions until played out in the mind.
 All the brain knows is biochemical reactions, neural networks, lobe structures, and electrical currents.
 But when the mind gives meaning to these things, the brain knows how to change and rearrange its own structures.

 The mind gives the brain meaning and direction.

 The prefrontal cortex is at the front of your brain.
 This complex of lobes and structures has many functions.
 You have your sense of self here.
 You make decisions here.
 You apply logic, reason, structure, pathways, plans, goals, meaning and purpose here.
 You also command all the mid-brain functions from here.
 The prefrontal cortex is your Executive Brain.
 No decisions can be made without it.